-Daptomycin is a cyclic lipopeptide antibiotic that has a unique mechanism of action.
-It binds to the bacterial cell membranes, causing rapid depolarization of the membrane due to K efflux and associated disruption of DNA, RNA, and protein synthesis; the result is rapid concentration-dependent bacterial death (see Bacteria and Antibacterial Drugs:Effectiveness).
+Daptomycin is a cyclic lipopeptide antibiotic Overview of Antibacterial Drugs Antibacterial drugs are derived from bacteria or molds or are synthesized de novo.
+Technically, “antibiotic” refers only to antimicrobials derived from bacteria or molds but is often (including... read more that has a unique mechanism of action.
+It binds to the bacterial cell membranes, causing rapid depolarization of the membrane due to potassium efflux and associated disruption of DNA, RNA, and protein synthesis; the result is rapid concentration-dependent bacterial death.

 Daptomycin has activity against the following:

 Daptomycin is used mainly for infections caused by

 However, methicillin-resistant S. aureus and vancomycin-resistant enterococci may become resistant during daptomycin therapy, resulting in relapsing or persistent infection.